gravity-ui/blog-constructor/src/constructor/README.md

 }
 ```

-`as` is need to create sharing urls for your blog pages
+`as` - this value will be used as url to post for "Share > Copy link" button

 **!!!
 Most important thing** - your `updateQueryCallback` callback should update the routing in replace mode and with the shallow option